artkoder/events-bot-new/README.md

 - `docs/RECURRING_EVENTS.md` – design notes for repeating events.
 - `CHANGELOG.md` – project history.

 Each added event stores the original announcement text in a Telegraph page.
 The link is shown when the event is added and in the `/events` listing.
-Events may also contain ticket prices and a purchase link.
+Events may also contain ticket prices, a purchase link, and the cached vk.cc short URL plus `vk_ticket_short_key` used for VK statistics.
 Use the edit button in `/events` to change any field.
 Links from the announcement text are preserved on the Telegraph page whenever possible so readers can follow the original sources.
 If the original message contains photos (under 5&nbsp;MB), they are uploaded to Catbox and displayed on the Telegraph page.
 The project uses `telegraph>=2.2.0`. `create_page` returns the page `url` and `path`;